 Sensors for driverless car navigation

-By splitting each azimuth into an array of radially spaced intensity values the radar provides an extra dimension that Lidar does not.
-It is this functionality that provides the ability for the radar to build a top-down, photo-like image, something that a Lidar unit is unable to do without implementing multiple channels.
+By splitting each azimuth into an array of radially spaced intensity values, the radar provides an extra dimension that other sensor technology does not.
+It is this technology that enables the radar to build a top-down, photo-like image.